arto-heino/image-sharing-service/README.md

 - Show uploader below image
 - Show comments below image
 - Write comments to image (if logged in, you will be an commenter, otherwise it will be "anon")
+- Look up pictures you have been uploaded
+- Show the uploaded file name at frontpage
 ```

 ## Bugs